-The majority of life on our planet needs oxygen for survival.
-Increases in water pollution including fresh and salt water are creating dead zones all over the planet.
-The causes of dead zones have been linked to an increase in intensive agricultural practices, industrial activities, and rapid population growth.
+The majority of life on our planet needs oxygen for survival, but in our waterways oxygen levels are reducing.
+Increases in water pollution including fresh and salt water are creating dead zones all over our planet.
+The rise in dead zones has been linked to intensive agricultural practices, industrial activities, pollution and rapid population growth.

 Dead Zones Uncovered:

 Dead zones, also known as hypoxic zones, are areas in oceans and lakes where the oxygen concentration is so low, animal life suffocates and dies.
 Nutrient pollution from farming is the primary cause of dead zones.
-Farmers prepare their fields with fertilizers and other harmful chemicals, causing runoff into waterways.
+Farmers prepare their fields with fertilizers and other harmful chemicals, causing runoff that leads into our waterways.
 This stimulates an overgrowth of algae, consuming oxygen and depleting the marine life.
-The pollution from industrial manufacturing is also a leading cause of ocean dead zones.
-Here are some additional facts on dead zones.
+The greater awareness we bring to dead zones – the quicker we can make the necessary changes to protect our waterways and marine life.

 Facts on Dead Zones:

-- The majority of the world’s dead zones are located along the eastern coast of the United States, and the coastlines of the Baltic States, Japan, and the Korean Peninsula.
+- The majority of the world’s dead zones are located along the eastern coast of the United States, as well as the coastlines of the Baltic States, Japan, and the Korean Peninsula.

 - The second largest dead zone in the world is in the northern Gulf of Mexico.
 It stretches 6500 miles, and is caused by nutrient pollution runoff.